MC Galaxy Dishes Another Tune, 'Asa Mbodo' | Nigerian News

-Mc Galaxy unleashes a brand new single which he tagged “Asa Mbodo” which was produced by MasterKraft, Concise News understands.
+Mc Galaxy has dropped a brand new single tagged “Asa Mbodo” which was produced by MasterKraft, Concise News understands.

-The potential Banger is a follow up to his previously released ALIONA Remix which features the Zanku Master, Zlatan Ibile.
+The song is a follow up to his previously released ALIONA Remix featurin the Zanku Master, Zlatan Ibile.

 Listen Audio: